Chriszblong/STP/README.md

 ## Installing, building, and running STP

+COMSET is a simulator described in the <a href="https://sigspatial2019.sigspatial.org/giscup2019/problem"> 2019 SIGSPATIAL GIS CUP</a>.
+COMSET simulates crowdsourced taxicabs (called <i>agents</i>) searching for customers (called <i>resources</i>) to pick up in a city.

-To install COMSET, unzip COMSET.zip, which includes our source code and all dependencies.
+To install , unzip COMSET.zip, which includes our source code and all dependencies.

 The main class is Main.
 The configurable system parameters are defined in etc/config.properties.
 Besides, there are some configurable system parameters that need to be adjusted.
 Before building the project, it's necessary to download the training dataset and set mysolution.training_dataset to point to it.